 Tips for applying

 Most of the big media organisations (notably larger book publishers and the BBC) organise their work experience placements up to a year in advance.
 At the other end of the scale, smaller organisations are less likely to have an official structure, and may not know how to deal with an internship inquiry.
-You may have to cover a lot of ground before you find someone willing to take you on.
+It's normal to need to cover a lot of ground before you find someone willing to take you on.

 Be organised and keep your eyes open for interesting opportunities.
 Application methods vary; some companies respond best to speculative applications with a CV and covering letter attached, while some require you to apply online.
+Our article on 'How to find publishing and journalism graduate jobs and work experience' explains the main types of vacancies (internships, ad hoc work experience opportunities with smaller employers, and applying speculatively) in more depth.
 Whatever the details of the application process it’s vital to display enthusiasm for the industry.